MayCXC/maycxc.github.io/_posts/2019-2-23-can-we-zip-it.md

 even as a learning experience. (hint: they involved `StringBuffer` and `collect`.)
 Nonetheless, I think I finally discovered the ultimate lesson I can learn from a maze project: that shortest path to your goal doesn't always lie straight ahead.
-In my next post I'll show that it lies behind a horde of cloned time travelers.
+In my next post, I'll show that it lies beneath `.parallel()`.